NHS ransomware: UK government says it's North Korea's fault WannaCry happened

 The attack, which occurred on 12 May 2017, affected 81 out of 236 NHS organisations in England.
 It also lead to the cancellation of 19,500 medical appointments, the locking of 600 GP surgeries, and the diversion of ambulances from five hospitals, according to the report.

-He suggested next-generation endpoint security, which he said "can analyse unknown processes and terminates those that exhibit bad behaviours, keeping end users from clicking on unusual and potentially harmful attachments and applications even before they knew you were in danger".
+He suggested the use of next-generation endpoint security, which "can analyse unknown processes and terminates those that exhibit bad behaviours, keeping end users from clicking on unusual and potentially harmful attachments and applications even before they knew you were in danger".

 The report said that the NHS has learned from WannaCry and is taking action to secure local firewalls by asking hospital trust boards to make sure they have implemented measures outlined in all alerts issued between March and May 2017.